ludyna/lu_brain/README.md

 #### Transparency and Control

-When working with "classic" ANN, information is in "weights," but it is hard to understand where.
+When working with "classic" ANN, information is in "weights," but it is hard to understand where exactly.
 Lu_Brain gives you a complete understanding of where information is.
 You can ask Lu_Brain to forget specific patterns or replace them with new ones dynamically.
 You can see a complete path that led to a specific decision.
 It means that you have complete data transparency and control over how AI works.
 No more unexplainable magic output.

 #### Speed

-Learning speed does not depend on the number of already learned patterns, which means that dynamic learning speed is O(1).
+Learning speed does not depend on the number of already learned patterns (no gradient descent).

-Pattern recognition speed is also O(1).
+Pattern matching speed depends on the quality of expected results (the mathematically most correct answer will require more calculations).

+The mathematically most correct answer for provided data is always achievable.
+There are no "local minimum" or "saddle points" problems in the Lu_Brain algorithm.

 ## Goals